 SCFE is diagnosed on the basis of clinical examination and plain X-rays.
 Blood investigations are done to look for underlying hormonal problems.
 Advanced imaging like CT-scan or MRI may be performed in special situations.

 Treatment for surgery is always operative.
-There is no role for non-operative treatment in the management of SCFE.
+There is no role for non-operative treatment in the management of Slipped Capital Femoral Epiphysis.

-Surgery in SCFE are broadly of two types:
+Surgery in Slipped Capital Femoral Epiphysis are broadly of two types:

 In-situ fixation: As the name suggests, in this surgery, no attempt is made to reduce the slip which has already occurred.
 This surgery is performed in milder slips, and the aim of the surgery is to stabilize the femur head and prevent it from slipping even further.
 This is done by placing one or two screws in the bone to hold the femur head in place.